A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Problem Definition

 and $ [z]^+ = \max\{0,z\} $.
 However, an upper bound on $ K(D) $ for the complexity of the decoder for fixed $ n $, $ r $ and $ \rho $ would inevitably lead to reduced reliability, i.e., increased CEP.
 One way to satisfy a desired target reliability is to spend some amount of excess power, named as the power penalty or to introduce some amount of rate back-off.
 Hence, an interesting, yet complex, relation between power, rate, aggregate latency, and decoding complexity arises.

 Next, we introduce two definitions that will be used in further analysis. \begin{definition}[Power penalty, $ \Delta \rho $] Fix a codebook of $ 2^k $ codewords of blocklength $ n $.
-For a reference SNR, $ \rho_s $, consider the ML decoder that achieves a CEP of $ \varepsilon $ and the suboptimal decoder $ {D}(n,r,\rho) $ that achieves $ {E}({D}) = \varepsilon $ at SNR $ \rho $.
+For a reference SNR, $ \rho_s $, consider the ML decoder that achieves a CEP of $ \varepsilon^* $ and the suboptimal decoder $ {D}(n,r,\rho) $ that achieves $ \varepsilon^* $ at SNR $ \rho $.
 The difference between $ \rho $ and $ \rho_s $ is the power penalty required, such that the suboptimal decoder can achieve the same CEP as the ML decoder. \end{definition}

-\begin{definition}[Rate gap, $ \Delta r $] Consider the ML decoder, operating on a codebook with $ 2^k $ codewords of blocklenth $ n $ at a coderate $ r $, achieves $ \varepsilon $ error rate at the reference SNR $ \rho_s $.
-It is true that one can further decrease the error rate $ \varepsilon $ to $ \varepsilon' $, where $ \varepsilon' < \varepsilon $, by omitting sufficient amount of codewords from the codebook and let the ML decoder to operate over a sub-codebook.
-Although this operation reduces the coderate to $ r' $, where $ r' < r $ , it also gives the flexibility of selecting a suboptimal decoder, $ {D}(n,r',\rho_s) $ with $ {E}({D}) = \varepsilon $ but substantially lower decoding complexity that can decode $ k' = nr' $ number of information bits at $ \rho_s $ SNR with $ \varepsilon $ error rate.
+\begin{definition}[Rate gap, $ \Delta r $] Consider the ML decoder, operating on a codebook with $ 2^k $ codewords of blocklenth $ n $ at a coderate $ r $, achieves $ \varepsilon^* $ CEP at the reference SNR $ \rho_s $.
+It is true that one can further decrease the CEP to $ \varepsilon' $, where $ \varepsilon' < \varepsilon^* $, by omitting sufficient amount of codewords from the codebook and let the ML decoder to operate over a sub-codebook.
+Although this operation reduces the coderate to $ r' $, where $ r' < r $ , it also gives the flexibility of selecting a suboptimal decoder, $ {D}(n,r',\rho_s) $ with $ \varepsilon^* $ but substantially lower decoding complexity that can decode $ k' = nr' $ number of information bits at SNR $ \rho_s $.
 Thus, the difference between $ r $ and $ r' $ is the rate gap, such that the suboptimal decoder can achieve the same CEP with the same SNR as the ML decoder by sacrificing some amount of coderate. \end{definition}